The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Experiments

-\paragraph{Rate-Distortion performance} The above-presented scores do not completely reflect the performance in terms of bitrate-distortion trade-off, since (i) the codebook size was not `translated' into bitrate, and (ii) the proposed Equalizer method implies separate coding of the gain and an additional corresponding bitrate.
-We thus now present the results as a function of the total bitrate, taking into account the gain scalar quantization for The Equalizer (vs vector VQ only for the baseline).
+Similar general trends are observed for BigCodec in Fig.~\ref{fig:results-vs-gain}(b), with more asymmetric degradations of the metrics for Bigcodec-Base as $\alpha$ varies.
+For $\alpha = 0$ dB, BigCodec-Eq outperforms BigCodec-Base with $C = 8192$, achieving higher PESQ and STOI scores, and a lower MCD, while using codebook sizes of only $4096$, $2048$, and even $1024$, respectively.

-In some more details, the RVQ has $N_Q = 8$ stages, each with the same resolution of $b = \log_2 (C)$ bits, at a rate of $f = 50$ vectors per second.
-The gain $\alpha$ is coded with a $b_\alpha$-bit $\mu$-law (see Section~\ref{subsec:implementation-details}), with $b_\alpha=8$.
-For the proposed Equalizer method, the total bitrate is thus:
+We only provide detailed curves for EnCodec and BigCodec, but the effect of the global input gain for all four codecs is reported in a more compact manner in Table~\ref{tab:robustness-to-input-gain} (five values of $\alpha$ and one bitrate configuration for each codec).
+For EnCodec*, DAC and WavTokenizer, we observe the same general trends as those observed for EnCodec and BigCodec, with a notable improvement of performance for the Equalizer version over the corresponding baseline.
+The gain in performance is already effective at $0$\,dB and increases as $|\alpha|$ increases, since the baseline performance drops significantly and the Equalizer performance remains remarkably stable (note that the very small variations of a few Equalizer scores across $\alpha$ are due to the $\mu$-law quantization of the short-term gain $g_m$).

-whereas it is $f \cdot N_Q \cdot \log_2 (C)$ for the baseline.
-Moreover, we simulate the use of the NAC in a practical scenario where the input gain can vary in a relatively large range, and we average STOI, SI-SDR, and PESQ scores over the entire gain range tested, i.e.~$[-12, 12]$\,dB (and again over the entire test dataset).
+\paragraph{Rate-Distortion Performance} The scores presented above do not completely reflect the performance in terms of bitrate-distortion trade-off, since (i) the variation of $C$ or $N_q$ was not `translated' into bitrate range, and (ii) the proposed Equalizer methodology implies separate coding of the short-term gain $g_m$ and the additional corresponding bitrate $r_g$ (see Section~\ref{subsec:experimental-setup}.d).
+We therefore now present the results as a function of the total bitrate ($r + r_g$ for The Equalizer vs $r$ only for the baseline).
+Moreover, we simulate the use of the codecs in a practical scenario where the input gain $\alpha$ can vary in a relatively large range, and we average the metrics across the entire range tested, i.e.~$[-12, 12]$\,dB (and again over the entire test dataset).